openstack/charm-manila/src/README.md

 # Overview

-This is a pre-release charm for testing.
+This charm exists to provide an example for Manila integration, for the purpose of test and reference.
+It is not intended for production use in any case.

-This charm provides the Manila shared file service for an OpenStack Cloud.
+It provides the Manila shared file service for an OpenStack Cloud.
 It installs a single instance that, on its own, can't be used.

 In order to use the manila charm, a suitable backend charm is needed to